 • Data protection - The submission of a proposal under this call involves the collection, use and processing of personal data.
 Such data will be processed pursuant to Regulation (EU) No 2018/1725 on the protection of individuals with regard to the processing of personal data by the Union institutions, bodies and agencies and on the free movement of such data.
 It will be processed solely for the purpose of evaluating your proposal, subsequent management of your grant and, if needed, programme monitoring, evaluation and communication.
-Unless indicated otherwise, the questions and any personal data required to evaluate the application in accordance with the call for proposals will be processed solely for that purposes by EISMEA Head of Unit I.03/SMP/Internal Market and Consumers (email: EISMEA-MS-CAA-2021@ec.europa.eu).
+Unless indicated otherwise, the questions and any personal data required to evaluate the application in accordance with the call for proposals will be processed solely for that purposes by Head of Unit, EISMEA Unit I.03/SMP/Internal Market and Consumers acting as the data controller of the granting authority for this processing (email: EISMEA-MSJA-NON-FOOD-PRODUCTS-2021@ec.europa.eu).